-Story Massage is proving beneficial for children and adults in palliative care.
-We have trained many therapists and care workers who now use Story Massage regularly in their work with children and adults in hospice settings.
+The Story Massage Programme is proving beneficial for children and adults in palliative care.
+We have trained many therapists and care workers who now use the programme regularly in their work with children and adults in hospice settings.

 You’ll find are some of the key messages below.
-But first, a video of two therapists talking about how they use Story Massage for children in palliative care.
+But first, a video of two therapists talking about how they use the Story Massage Programme for children in palliative care.

 Siblings Groups at a Children’s Hospice

 Siblings may also choose to share massage stories with others in the family.
-A therapist told us about a 10 year old who decided to give her mother a Story Massage whilst they were sitting in her sister’s room at the hospice.
+A therapist told us about a 10 year old who decided to give her mother a massage story whilst they were sitting in her sister’s room at the hospice.
 It gave her something helpful to do and encouraged a positive connection with her mother.

-Story Massage can be a bonding and supportive activity for grandparents of children under the care of the hospice.
-At one such group, the grandparents were invited to write a simple Story Massage about their grandchild and to share this with others on the day.
+The Story Massage Programme of ten strokes can be a bonding and supportive activity for grandparents of children under the care of the hospice.
+At one such group, the grandparents were invited to write a simple massage story about their grandchild and to share this with others on the day.
 Everyone listened and respected each other, and joined in with the massages creating a special moment for everyone.
 The massage story could then be shared with the rest of the family, and kept as a memory too.

-One to One Story Massage for Children in Palliative Care
+One to One Story Massage Sessions for Children in Palliative Care

-Short and simple Story Massages are best with children who are in the last months, weeks and days of their lives.
+Short and simple massage stories are best with children who are in the last months, weeks and days of their lives.
 The gentle touch combined with a story can act as a distraction from any pain and offer something comforting to look forward to.
 It can be calming and soothing, helping a child to relax and sleep.
-Story massages can be adapted around age appropriate stories or nursery rhymes, and written specifically for an individual child.
+Massage stories can be adapted around age appropriate stories or nursery rhymes, and written specifically for an individual child.
 If the child is well enough, then it can be a wonderful positive touch activity in a sensory room.

 Coping with Bereavement